Table of Contents

 Exporting Address Books

-Address books can be exported from the address book management screen shown below.
+Address books can be exported from the address book management screen shown on the right.
 Upon clicking export you will be prompted with a local location and filename to save the address book to.

 Most of your account options are maintained and managed and shared amongst your subscribed services.
-However, some of them are specific to Messenger and these are managed on the Messenger Settings page.
+However, some of them are specific to Messenger and these are managed on the Your Settings page.

 Change the time zone to alter the way times and dates are displayed in the web site.
 This does not alter the time displayed on SMS messages (on the handsets) but will give you freedom to be able to view the website in a local time zone.